Daniel13850/Somberspoon/README.md

 `~/kaboom/framework/script/reset.sh` (to copy the server template to the folder where the server is running)
  6. Now you can use the scripts on `~/kaboom/framework/script/` to run the server (`~/kaboom/framework/script/init.sh`) or stop (`shutdown.sh`), restart (`restart.sh`) and resetting (`reset.sh`) it everytime.
 Dont run the scripts in the `internal` folder.
  7. You can view the console by running `dtach -a ~/kaboom/minecraft.sock`.
 At server startup you will see many errors, this is correct, because for security reasons the server running script is locking the configuration files to make it read-only.
+ ## Optional Setups
+### IP masking (recommended)
+To make IP address private (because everyone can see it via /seen), you need to define some rules in iptables.
+There is a script, which you need to run with **root**, to setup the rules automatically to your configured ports:
+`sudo /home/somberspoon/kaboom/framework/script/internal/setupfirewall.sh` (change the username to your username where you run somberspoon)

+To make the rules automatically applying on reboot, running `sudo crontab -e` (with your root user), and adding this line to your cronjob file:
+`@reboot /home/somberspoon/kaboom/framework/script/internal/setupfirewall.sh` (change the username where you run somberspoon)

+If you change your server port(s) in the `config.env` file, you need to either reboot the machine (if you have set up the cronjob) or run the script manually again, to re-enable IP masking.
+### Autostart and Autoreset
+To make the server automatically starting on reboot and reset it automatically, you have to setup cronjobs.
+Login to your user where you run somberspoon, and open your cronjob file with `crontab -e`.

+To make your server automatically starting on reboot, add this line to your cronjob file:
+`@reboot ~/kaboom/framework/script/shutdown.sh && ~/kaboom/framework/script/init.sh` (The shutdown script before the init script is for cleaning up eventually dead socket files that preventing the server starting)

+To automatically update the plugins, reset your server and start it again, add this line to your cronjob file:
+`0 6 * * * cd ~/kaboom/server-default/ && ./scripts/update.sh && ~/kaboom/framework/script/reset.sh && ~/kaboom/framework/script/init.sh` (the cronjob is now running at 6 AM, change this if you want)

+If you only want to reset and start the server without updating plugins, add this line instead:
+`0 6 * * * ~/kaboom/framework/script/reset.sh && ~/kaboom/framework/script/init.sh`
+You can also make a cronjob for updating the plugins for example, once a week, add this line to do this:
+`0 5 * * MON cd ~/kaboom/server-default/ && ./scripts/update.sh` (it updates the plugins at 5 AM on mondays, make sure you do this before the reset, so it will applying on the next reset, in this example one hour later if you leave the server reset on 6 AM)
+### Webinterface
+If you want to use the webinterface, you can define the host and port in your `config.env` file (make sure the webinterface is not accessable outside your network, because the webinterface has no authentification, or leave the host at 127.0.0.1 and set up an reverse proxy with an authentification method). and then you need to switch to your root user and first install node (if you dont have it already):
+`sudo apt install npm`
+Then switch again to your user where you run somberspoon, and install the dependencies:
+`cd ~/kaboom/mc-webui/ && npm install`
+Then you need to switch again to your root user and set up a service:
+`sudo nano /etc/systemd/system/somberspoon-webui.service`, and paste this content in that file:

+    [Unit]
+    Description=Somberspoon Webinterface
+    After=network.target

+    [Service]
+    Type=simple

+    User=somberspoon
+    Group=somberspoon

+    WorkingDirectory=/home/somberspoon/kaboom/mc-webui

+    ExecStart=/usr/bin/node server.js

+    Restart=always
+    RestartSec=3

+    Environment=NODE_ENV=production
+    Environment=TERM=xterm-256color
+    Environment=COLORTERM=truecolor
+    Environment=LANG=C.UTF-8

+    KillMode=process
+    KillSignal=SIGINT
+    TimeoutStopSec=20

+    [Install]
+    WantedBy=multi-user.target

+Make sure to change `somberspoon` if you changed your user differently.
+Enable your service now with: `sudo systemctl enable --now somberspoon-webui`